 When self-service works, those often-seen issues are being handled by the customers.
 Have a question, find an answer, on their way again.
 Excellent.
 The customers who need to take their query further, and engage with a team member via contact form or email or what-have-you, may also have a simple question, but it’s more likely they have an exception that the self-service knowledge base doesn’t adequately answer or hasn’t been experienced by anyone before.
 That means L1 are going to get harder questions than they would’ve had when self-service was non-existent or new and incomplete or not fulfilling the customer need for whatever reason.
 That means, L1 will need to have the capacity and the capability to go deeper into inquiry with the customer.

-I made an assertion on Twitter last night that L1 support should be an internal function when self-service does the bulk of known issues.
+When self-service does the bulk of known issues, it’s my view that L1 support should be an internal function.
 That is, directly employed by and representing the company.
-It isn’t to say there’s no room for contingent workforce and timezone coverage from a service provider, but a 100% outsourced L1 (when structured as a generalist triage group) brings additional needs that should be planned for or there’s a risk of customer churn.
+It isn’t to say there’s no room for contingent workforce and timezone coverage from a service provider, but a 100% outsourced generalist triage group brings additional needs that should be planned for, or there’s a risk of customer churn.

-- You’ll need robust internal comms between you and your provider for expertise location, collaboration with specialists, and an escalation trigger that kicks in sooner rather than later.
+- You’ll need robust internal comms strategy that includes a collaborative knowledge base management approach, between you and your provider for expertise location, collaboration with specialists, and an escalation trigger that kicks in sooner rather than later.

 - You’ll need your L1 team to be prepared to spend more time per ticket/incident to manage the increased complexity.
 This is a hiring and training responsibility to ensure team members can determine what the customer is really asking.
-Some back and forth is ok, as long it’s productive.
+Some back and forth between the analyst and the customer is ok, as long it’s productive.

 - Incentivisation and contract terms that value accurate responses over shorter handle times and case closures are important and can be challenging to negotiate.